Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - By default, Steam Client comes with the English language integrated and it seems like some users need to customize it.

-- Keep in mind that switching the app's language doesn't mean that it will also have an impact on games.
+- Keep in mind that switching the language in Steam doesn't mean that it will also have an impact on games.

-There’s not a PC gamer out there that can say that they never head of Valve’s Steam.
+There’s not a PC gamer out there that can say that they have never heard of Valve’s Steam.

 Steam is currently the world’s biggest video game digital distribution platform, holding somewhere around 75% of the world’s market.

 With growing success in America, Europe, and Asia, their client is multilingual too.

 The problem is that unless you need to specify your country on the website when downloading it.
 If you don’t, you’ll receive the English version by default.